 While the UFC has been a huge driving force and pioneer in mixed martial arts for decades, they aren’t the only MMA promotion on the block.
 While the UFC is the biggest stage, number two ranked promotion Bellator has something a little different to offer.

-The odds for the upcoming Bellator event on Saturday, April 2 are now available.
+The odds for the upcoming Bellator event are unreleased, with the event due to take place on May 22nd.
 Be aware that the odds are subject to change.
-This page was last updated on March 29, 2021:
+This page was last updated on May 19, 2021:

 Bellator takes an approach to MMA that the UFC used to use back in their younger days, and that is tournament-based competitions.
 Their slogan says that ‘titles shots are earned, not given’ which is a direct dig at the UFC’s structure.

 Bellator follows structures commonly seen in any other sport, with seasons of three months, with eight fighters in each weight class.
 Fans and sports bettors are able to follow a fighter throughout a season and are given the opportunity to bet on them earning a title shot - which is something the UFC cannot do.